 Alexa is the wake word for Amazon Echo.
-Its digital voice assistant will happily fulfil any of your spoken commands, from setting an alarm to searching the web to answer your burning questions and playing music.
+It is a digital voice assistant who will happily fulfil any of your spoken commands, from setting an alarm to searching the web to answer your burning questions and playing music.

 Echo is constantly learning, too, adapting to your speech patterns, vocabulary and personal preferences.
-Amazon says that the company is constantly updating the way Alexa listens and responds and will eventually provide an interface with natural-sounding responses.
+Amazon is constantly updating the way Alexa listens and responds and will eventually provide an interface with natural-sounding responses.

 What is Amazon Echo?

-Amazon Echo is a cylindrical home audio speaker that integrates a personal voice assistant named Alexa, very much like Siri, Cortana and Google Now on your phone or tablet.
-Now in its second-generation it's always on and always connected with Wi-Fi allowing it to sit on your home network and access cloud services, and Bluetooth letting you stream music from mobile devices.
+Amazon Echo is a cylindrical home audio speaker that integrates a personal voice assistant named Alexa, very much like Siri, Cortana and Google Assistant.
+Echo is always-on and always connected to Wi-Fi, allowing it to sit on your home network and access cloud services, with Bluetooth letting you stream music from mobile devices.

 Alexa can handle things like multiple timers and alarms, IFTTT support, integration with Google Calendar, and lets you listen to Audible audiobooks and re-order Prime-eligible items from Amazon.
 It can even order your favourite takeaway from Just Eat.

-Some of those capabilities are built in, while other 'Skills' have to be enabled in the Alexa app.
-They're like apps which created by developers and some let you control smart home products, including Philips Hue, LIFX, WEMO and Nest devices.
+Some of those capabilities are built in, while for others the relevant 'Skills' have to first be enabled in the Alexa app.
+Skills are like apps created by developers, and can help you to control smart home products such as those rom Philips Hue, LIFX and WEMO.

-On 27 September 2017 Amazon announced its second-generation Echo, which replaces the older version at the new significantly cheaper price of £89.99.
+The standard Echo is now in its second-generation, which replaces the older version at a significantly cheaper price of £89.99.

 The new Echo has a new shorter and more customisable design, improved sound with Dolby processing, and second-gen far-field technology.

 What is the Echo Show?

 Echo Show is an Echo with a screen and a camera as well as a 'room-filling speaker'.

 Echo Show allows you to: